mahtokamal/OS_foundational_concepts/Mobile_Device_Connectivity.md

 # 1.1.3 Lab-Mobile Wi-Fi
 # 1.1.4 Cellular Communications Standards

+Cell phones were introduced in the mid-1980s.
+Back then, cell phones were bigger and bulkier.
+It was also difficult and expensive to call people on another cellular network because there were few industry standards for cellular technology.
+Without standards, interoperability between cell phone manufacturers was very difficult.

+Industry standards have simplified interconnectivity between cell providers.
+These standards have also made it less expensive to use cellular technology.
+However, cellular standards have not been adopted uniformly around the world.
+Therefore, some cell phones may only work in one country and not operate in other countries.
+Other cell phones can use multiple standards and operate in many countries.

+1. 1G
+2. 2G
+3. 3G
+4. 4G
+5. 5G
 # 1.1.5 Airplane Mode
 # 1.1.6 Hotspot
 # 1.1.7 Check Your Understanding - Wireless Technology